dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ## Subscriptions { #webapi_subscription }

 A logged user can subscribe to certain types of objects.
-Currently subscribable objects are those of type Chart, EventChart, EventReport, Map, ReportTable and Visualization.
+Currently subscribable objects are those of type EventChart, EventReport, Map, Visualization and EventVisualization.

 > **Note**
 >
-> The Chart and ReportTable objects are deprecated.
-Use Visualization instead.
+> The EventChart and EventReport objects are deprecated.
+Use EventVisualization instead.

 To get the subscribers of an object (return an array of user IDs) you can make a *GET* request: